kizniche/Mycodo/mycodo-manual.md

 Export-Import
 ---------------

 Measurements that fall within the selected date/time frame may be exported as CSV with their corresponding timestamps.

-Additionally, the entire measurement database (influxdb) may be exported as a backup.
-Future support for importing the measurement database is in the works to easily restore and move measurement databases among Mycodo installs.
+Additionally, the entire measurement database (influxdb) may be exported as a ZIP file backup.
+This ZIP may be imported back in any Mycodo system to restore these measurements.
+Note that an import will override the corrent data (i.e. destroying it).

 Mycodo settings may be exported as a ZIP file containing the Mycodo settings database (sqlite).
 This ZIP file may be used to restore the settings database to another Mycodo install, as long as the Mycodo version and database versions are the same.
 Future support for installing older (or newer) databases and performing an automatic upgrade/downgrade is in the works.